Instructor & Volunteer Positions

 Earthroots Field School (Earthroots) mission is to cultivate a sense of care and connection between people and the natural world.
 We do this through all outdoor classes and workshops on ecological gardening, nature awareness, primitive skills and sustainable living skills for ages 1 and up.

-Earthroots is hiring an instructor to begin working with us Fall 2017.
-This position primarily works outdoors with children and one additional staff member.
-We welcome candidates who are passionate about connecting with nature and have enthusiasm for learning and growing.
+The positions available work primarily in the outdoors with a group of children and one additional staff member.
+We welcome candidates who are passionate about connecting with nature and have an enthusiasm for learning and growing.

 Assistant Instructor, Forest Kindergarten: Monday & Thursday 8:30-2:30

 Shadowing and staff training will take place in June/July.

 Seasonal positions teach during the months of June and July.

 Assistant Instructor and volunteers will start teaching classes in August.